ExpressLRS/Docs/docs/software/switch-config.md

 ## AUX 1 (All Modes)

-:warning: Put your arm switch on AUX1 :warning:.
+:warning: **Put your arm switch on AUX1** :warning:.
 AUX1 is the low-latency switch, sent with every packet, and only supports on/off (2-position) operation.
-ExpressLRS uses AUX1 to determine if your model is armed, and should set up on the transmitter so that ~1000 is disarmed, ~2000 is armed.
+ExpressLRS uses AUX1 to determine if your model is armed, and should set up on the transmitter so that :warning: **~1000 is disarmed, ~2000 is armed** :warning:.

 ## AUX 2-7 (Hybrid)